leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

 The image at the top shows quite a funny legend from Roman mythology.
 It's about Vulcan, the old guy on the right who's incidentally the god of fire and metalworking, and his wife Venus, the goddess of beauty who's quite unfaithful (here in bed with Mars, god of war).
 But it's totally not her fault!
 She was forcefully married to Vulcan and he's a really boring guy.
 The legend itself goes a bit different but here it seems like he's some nerd who's that immersed in his work that he doesn't even realize that he is cheated on literally right behind his back.

-If someone dogmatically follows all the advice from the book he'll really turn into such a workaholic.
+If someone dogmatically follows all the advice from the book, he'll really turn into such a workaholic.
 I'm also prone to this.
 But although I sympathize with Vulcan, I certainly don't want to slip into his shoes.